HELVE/H_OVERVIEW/README.md

 <a name="overview"></a>
 # HELVE<sup>AVR</sup> | Multispecialist Production Studio

 **HELVE<sup>AVR</sup>** is a multispecialist production studio basing its operations on 3 pillars of creativity: Audio, Visual and Research.
-Etymologic meaning of the word *helve* constitutes a handle of a weapon or a tool.
+Etymological meaning of the word *helve* constitutes a handle of a tool or a weapon.
 HELVE<sup>AVR</sup> uses the Reinforced Trisight methodology, which at its core condones and promotes usage of microtools both on a wide organization and creative scale [(HelveOS)](https://github.com/HELVE/helveOS) as well as custom-tailored project-specific scale.

 <a name="divisions"></a>
 ### Studio Subdivisions